So, what do you do if you hit an animal while driving?

 - Hardy gloves for handling any bite-y, claw-y or scratch-y animals (including birds)

-Hitting an animal can be a distressing experience.
-Planning ahead for ‘just in case’, keeping aware on the road and taking extra care at particular times of day will help you reduce the likelihood of it ever happening.
+Hitting an animal while driving can be a distressing experience.
+Planning for ‘just in case’, being road aware and taking extra care at particular times of day help reduce the likelihood.